 Newark and Sherwood

 § This page gives an overview of the Newark and Sherwood local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Newark and Sherwood spans Nottinghamshire’s historic heart, with Newark-on-Trent as its main town, famous for Newark Castle, its market square, and riverside setting on the Trent.
 The district includes Southwell, renowned for its cathedral-like Minster, and part of Sherwood Forest, rich in Robin Hood legend.
 The landscape is varied, from fertile farmland to ancient woodland and river valleys.
 Historic villages, stately homes, and nature reserves enhance its blend of heritage and natural beauty.